typesense/typesense-instantsearch-adapter/README.md

 for a nested hierarchy of `field.lvl0 > field.lvl1 > field.lvl2`

+Each of these fields can also hold an array of values.
+This is useful for handling multiple hierarchies.

 ### `sortBy`

 When instantiating this widget, you want to set the value of the index name to this particular format: